SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: Structured Polarization

 By subtracting \cref{eq:observed stokes vector under unpolarized light} from \cref{eq:observed stokes vector}, we can obtain $\VEC{s}_{-} = \VEC{s}_o - \VEC{s}_{\hat{o}}$ as

 The AoLP of incident pattern $\phi_i$ is extracted as

 Since the polarization projector cannot project unpolarized light, we synthesize the polarimetric image represented as \cref{eq:observed stokes vector under unpolarized light} by averaging two polarimetric images captured when the projected polarization orientations are perpendicular to each other with the same DoLP.
-From \cref{fig:TNLC numerical analysis}, we can capture these polarimetric images when the rotation of AoLP is $0^\circ$ and $-90^\circ$, respectively.

-\Cref{fig:remove ambient} shows the effectiveness of our AoLP extraction method.
-While the observed AoLP is modulated by the diffuse and ambient light, the extracted AoLP shows a clear pattern.
+From \cref{fig:TNLC numerical analysis}, we can capture these polarimetric images when the rotation of AoLP is $0^\circ$ and $-90^\circ$, respectively. \Cref{fig:remove ambient} shows the effectiveness of our AoLP extraction method.
+While the diffuse and ambient light modulates the observed AoLP, the extracted AoLP shows a clear pattern.
 By decoding the extracted patterns, we can obtain dense correspondences between the camera and the projector and reconstruct the shape via triangulation.